List of countries by GNI per capita growth

 This is a list of countries by gross national income (GNI) per capita growth.
-This list is not to be confused with GDP per capita growth, GNI per capita or GDP growth.
+This list is not to be confused with GDP per capita growth, GNI per capita or per capita income growth.

-The rate of GNI per capita growth in annual percentage according to the World Bank for last available year is shown in below table.
+The rate of annual GNI per capita growth according to the World Bank for the most recent available year is shown in the table below.
 These values of GNI per capita growth are corrected for inflation, but not adjusted for purchasing power parity.

-The growth of per capita income can show high variance between years for some countries.
+The growth of GNI can show high variance between years for some countries.
 Some countries might misreport their GNI per capita growth, which can be corrected in later revisions.